 The violet sentences in the following lack back-up from the Graves-Shah translation.
 In my added remarks, Lacking means "lacking in the Graves-Shah translation at least."
 There are other valuable versions of the text to take into account too.
 Now, Yogananda "comments" on phrases that are not found in any real translation of Omar, but only in FitzGerald's free creation, are unsourced.
-Yogananda's use of FitzGerald words and imagery to interpret what an obscure writer, Omar Khayyam, meant by words "that are not there" in any original, violates good work odiously.
-Reading Khayyam meanings into Fitzgerald-made stuff, is far from good.
-So is wilful cheating.
+Yogananda's use of FitzGerald words and imagery to psych out what one possible writer, Omar Khayyam, one of several obscure Rubaiyat verse makers -, meant by words "that are not there" in any original, violates good work odiously.
+Reading Khayyam meanings into Fitzgerald-made stuff, is silly.
+So is cheating.

 Yogananda Glossary, verse 1

 Lacking: Bowl of night, interpreted by the guru as "darkness of ignorance".
 That interpretation stands on his feet.
 We find no such mention in the Graves-Shah translation.

 In fact, there is no mentioning of night and darkness and bowl in a translation of Omar Khayyam's first verse, and therefore no reason to bring in Yogananda clichés about "darkness of ignorance" either.
 As you may glimpse below, Yogananda ends up with a cliché-ridden collection of phrases.
 If that seems good enough for you, you lose much more favorable ways of handling old and ambiguous poetry.